buildpacks/spec/buildpack.md

 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.
 - MAY write a list of sub-paths within `<app>` to `<layers>/launch.toml`.
-- SHOULD write standardized Bill of Materials (sBOM) entries to `<layers>/<layer>.bom.<ext>` describing any contributions to the layer.
+- SHOULD write standardized Bill of Materials (BOM) entries to `<layers>/<layer>.bom.<ext>` describing any contributions to the layer.
-- SHOULD write launch sBOM entries to `<layers>/launch.bom.<ext>` describing any contributions to the application not associated with a layer.
+- SHOULD write launch BOM entries to `<layers>/launch.bom.<ext>` describing any contributions to the application not associated with a layer.
-- SHOULD write build sBOM entries to `<layers>/build.bom.<ext>` describing any contributions to the build environment not associated with a layer.
+- SHOULD write build BOM entries to `<layers>/build.bom.<ext>` describing any contributions to the build environment not associated with a layer.
 - MAY write values that should persist to subsequent builds in `<layers>/store.toml`.
 - MAY modify or delete any existing `<layers>/<layer>` directories.
 - MAY modify or delete any existing `<layers>/<layer>.toml` files.